kiritigowda/help/AMD-inferenceInstaller/README.md

 python inference-setup.py -s [sudo password] -d [setup directory - optional]
 ````

-2. inference-build.py - This scripts clones the latest inference modules from github, builds and installs the project.
+2. inference-build.py - This script clones the latest inference modules from github, builds and installs the project.
 If the -d build directory is not given the script creates a AMDOVX folder in '~/' directory by default, else in the user specified folder.

 usage: